razor-network/docs-v2/docs/token-bridge/ethereum-razor.md

 ![Ethereum to Schain](/img/bridge/e2s.png)

-## Bridge tokens from RAZOR Schain to Ethereum
+## Bridge RAZOR tokens from Razor chain to Ethereum

 Before bridging tokens from RAZOR Schain to Ethereum, make sure you have enough balance in the Community Pool contract.
 Community Pool wallet is only on Ethereum.